ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 1. Stage your workspace to upgrade the `systemlink-admin` and `systemlink` helm charts to the 2022-11 release.

-1. Run the Helm upgrade command to remove existing Argo CRDs.
+1. Run the Helm upgrade command on the `systemlink` chart to remove existing Argo CRDs.
+This must be done before upgrading the `systemlink-admin` chart.
 This command should include all flags and value file references you would expect to use for a typical upgrade of the application.

     **Note:** This wil result in an expected failure: `UPGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
 This error can be ignored.

 1. Run the command `kubectl get crds | grep argo` to verify the argo CRDs have been deleted.
+You may need to manually delete remaining CRDs if the Helm upgrade command does not remove all of these objects.

 1. Run the Helm upgrade command for the `systemlink-admin` helm chart.

 1. Run the command `kubectl get crds | grep argo` to verify the new argo CRDs have been installed.

-1. Run the helm upgrade command for the `systemlink` Helm chart.
+1. Run the Helm upgrade command for the `systemlink` Helm chart.